seacow188/terraform-aws-example/README.md

 # My TF module
-This is my TF module example
+This is my Terraform module example

 ## Usage
 ~~~